keycloak/keycloak-quickstarts/app-authz-rest-employee/README.md

 |alice|alice|user|
 |jdoe|jdoe|user, people-manager|

-The quickstarts demonstrates how to use Keycloak Authorization Services to:
+The quickstart demonstrates how to use Keycloak Authorization Services to:

 * Pass information about the execution environment to policies in order to evaluate permissions for a resource
 * Use a JavaScript-based policy to define constraints based on the execution environment